bienflorencia/rBiodiversidata/README.md

 1. Retrieving Conservation Status and Population Trend (IUCN).
 2. Checking Species Names.
 3. Retrieving Taxonomic Information for a Species.
-4. Get Scientific Name Authorship
+4. Get Scientific Name Authorship for a Species

 For each of the scripts, example runs have been provided.